PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 **Unfortunately the Left Markdown Pane and Right Markdown Preview Pane are not linked.** So the links will only act on the last pane selected which causes some usability issues.
 Editting the Markdown Pane also usually results in the Markdown Preview Pane automatically returning to the top which can be quite annoying.

-The navigation pane can be colapsed for more screen space.
+The navigation pane can be collapsed for more screen space.
 As seen, the position of the Left Markdown Pane and Right Markdown Preview Pane are not linked:

 ![img_302](./images/img_302.png)